Our next litter is due August 2025! We are expecting all gold and gold roan puppies.

 We use Drontal Allwormer for our nursing mothers as part of their worming schedule, aligned with the fortnightly treatment regimen for puppies.

 Your puppy will come home with their first vaccine, the C3 vaccine, which protects against parvovirus, canine hepatitis and distemper.
 They receive this at 6 weeks of age.
-Here is more information about vaccination regimens.

 Traditional Regimen: In the traditional vaccination schedule, puppies receive three initial vaccinations at 6, 12 and 16 weeks.
 It's important to note that puppies following this regimen remain at risk of contracting diseases until two weeks after their final vaccination, achieving full protection only by week 18.
 Thereafter, dogs will require annual boosters for all five diseases throughout their lives.

 Modern Regimen: The modern vaccination approach involves two initial vaccinations at 6 and 10 weeks of age, with full immunity attained by 11 weeks.
-Although a full C5 booster is administered at one year, the three primary diseases-Distemper, Hepatitis and Parvovirus-only require boosters every three years thereafter, as opposed to annual boosters in the traditional regimen.
+Although a full C5 booster is administered at one year, the three primary diseases-Distemper, Hepatitis and Parvovirus only require boosters every three years thereafter, as opposed to annual boosters in the traditional regimen.

 More information on vaccine regimen can be found here.